Quimbolos/hangman/README.md

 # Hangman

-> AiCore start project to introduce Python and Git skills - endgoal: create a Hangman game.
+> AiCore starting project to introduce Python and Git skills - end goal: create a Hangman game.

 ## Milestone 1: Set up the environment

-Create a new GitHub repo to upload the code and allow version control throught the project.
+Create a new GitHub repo to upload the code and allow version control throughout the project.

 ## Milestone 2: Create the variables for the Game

 Create the variables for the hangman using basic python commands.
-For each TASK, changes in the code are commited and pushed to the GitHub repo.
+For each TASK, changes in the code are committed and pushed to the GitHub repo.

 ```python